Erick Schat's Bakkerÿ

-Erick Schat’s Bakkerÿ is a bakery and tourist attraction the edge of the Mojave desert in the small town of Bishop, California.
+Erick Schat’s Bakkerÿ is a bakery and tourist attraction in the small town of Bishop, California.

 It is known for a special bread, the Original Sheepherder’s Bread, that they have reportedly produced continuously since 1907, although no trademarks exist until 1938.
 This roadside bakery boasts turn of the century recipes and all their bread is baked in stone hearth ovens, using no preservatives.
 They make everything from scratch, including their baker’s yeast - after all, there’s not much else to do on the edge of a desert in the middle of nowhere.